 4. Canadian-based Auctria is another very affordable product.
 There are five plans, starting with free (one event, 30 items) and proceeding to $349 for a Platinum Plan.
 The pricing is based on a yearly subscription.
 Credit card fees depend on the program level and run from 0.5 percent to 0.2 percent.

-- Pricing transparency with most information available on the website.
+Pricing transparency (most information available on the website)

 3 More Low-Cost Auction Apps

 2. WinningCause specializes in online and mobile silent auctions.
 It calls itself “better than free” because you can earn a cash back bonus.
 The product allows mobile bidding, unlimited items, and unlimited bidders.
-More info at the site and Capterra.
+More info can be found at the site and Capterra.

 3. 32Auctions specializes in silent auctions, taking them online and live or integrating the two types.
 Choose the feature you want with a quick chart and find out the cost right on the website.
 Prices range from free to over $200.
-Custom packages available as well.
-Friendly site!
+Custom packages are available as well.

 These auction apps, programs, and companies are certainly not the only ones on the market today.
 No matter your organization’s needs or budget, you’re bound to find just the right combination of services to take your auctions to the next level.